Patrick William: Professional career

 Patrick William made his professional debut with Ceará in a 1–0 Campeonato Brasileiro Série A loss to Cruzeiro on 3 June 2018.
 On 25 June 2019, he signed a professional contract for 5 years with Famalicão in the Portuguese Primeira Liga.

 On 17 August 2021, he joined Estoril on loan.

+On 8 January 2025, Patrick William was abroad to Japan for the first time and signed to J1 club, Kyoto Sanga for 2025 season.